dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ## Prepare the LoopBack App

-Having setup our cloud project, the next step is to prepare our Loopback app.

-we are going to build a RESTful API for Spotify.
-Spotify is an online music service that lets users search for their favourite music or artistes.
+Having setup our Google App Engine project, the next step is to prepare our Loopback app.
+We are going to build a RESTful API similar to Spotify.
+As you probably know, Spotify is an online music service that lets users search for their favourite music or artistes.

-I created three models for this demo `Albums`, `Tracks` and `Artists`.
+You will create three models for this demo.
+The following list shows them with their model structure:

-* Albums Model Structure
+* `Albums`

 ```sh
     "artists": [{